Abstract divisorial spaces and arithmetic intersection numbers

 This gives a $\nu$-integrable upper bound.
 If $[g_j]=[h_j]$, then by symmetry, there is also an integrable lower bound.
-Using measurablity shown above, we conclude that the mixed relative energy is integrable on $\Omega$. \end{proof}
+Using measurability shown above, we conclude that the mixed relative energy is integrable on $\Omega$. \end{proof}

-\begin{definition} Let $(D_0,g_0),\cdots, (D_d,g_d)\in \widehat{\Div}_{S,\Q}(U)_{\relnef}$.
-For any $\mathbf{h}=(h_{0},\cdots, h_{d})\in \mathcal{E}(\mathbf{g})$, we define the \emph{mixed relative energy} by
+\begin{definition} Let $(D_0,g_0),\dots, (D_d,g_d)\in \widehat{\Div}_{S,\Q}(U)_{\relnef}$.
+For any $\mathbf{h}=(h_{0},\dots, h_{d})\in \mathcal{E}(\mathbf{g})$, we define the \emph{mixed relative energy} by

 by using \cref{lemma:measurability of mixed relative energy}.
 If $[\mathbf{h}]=[\mathbf{g}]$, then it follows also from \cref{lemma:measurability of mixed relative energy} that the mixed relative energy is finite.
 We set $\mathcal{E}^1(\mathbf{g})\coloneq\{\mathbf{h}\in \mathcal{E}(\mathbf{g})\mid E(\mathbf{g},\mathbf{h})>-\infty\}$. \end{definition}